Jerrywin666/VU-DETAIL.github.io/_posts/2018-08-18-ece-villanova.md

 ---
 layout: post
-title: "[NEWS] [08/2018]Joined ECE department of Villanova University as tenure-track assistant professor this fall.
+title: "[NEWS] [08/2018]Xun Jiao has joined ECE department of Villanova University as tenure-track assistant professor this fall.
 I am looking for self-motivated Ph.D. students to join my group working on energy-efficient machine learning accelerator.
 For more information, please look here. "
 date: 2018-08-18 14:28:01 -0500

 ---